perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - Required: enable iGPU in BIOS (and set it as main card)
 - Removed RestrictEvents.kext, CPUFriendDataProvider.kext and CPUFriend.kext
-- Added in config.plist >> boot-args >> igfxonln=1  added in config.plist >> DeviceProperties >> code to patch the framebuffer so that the iGPU is well detected.
+- Added in config.plist >> boot-args >> igfxonln=1
+- Added in config.plist >> DeviceProperties >> code to patch the framebuffer so that the iGPU is well detected.

      ```html
        <key>PciRoot(0x0)/Pci(0x2,0x0)</key>